keniel123/text-to-excel/README.md

 # Libraries needed to run script

-xlwt
-optparse
+xlwt, optparse

-# You can download these libraries by using the pip package manager
+You can download these libraries by using the pip package manager

-pip install xlwt
-pip install optparse
+pip install xlwt optparse